 Following the shootings, a university-wide commission was charged with recommending long-range institutional responses.
 The commission's consensus recommendation was that KSU should establish a living memorial in the form of a Center to research, teach and promote peaceful mechanisms of social and political change.
 Thus the Center for Peaceful Change (CPC) was established in 1971.
 It was later renamed the Center for Applied Conflict Management (CACM) in 1994, becoming part of the Department of Political Science at that time.
 In August 2017, CACM transformed into the School of Peace and Conflict Studies within the College of Arts and Sciences.

 The Center's undergraduate degree program in peace and conflict studies was established in 1973, making it one of the oldest in the country.
 Today it is also one of the country's largest such programs, regularly enrolling more than 1,000 students in its courses each academic year.
-As the School of Peace and Conflict Studies, we continue to offer a bachelor’s degree in Applied Conflict Management, and a minor as well.
+As the School of Peace and Conflict Studies, we continue to offer a bachelor’s degree in Peace and Conflict Studies, and a minor as well.
 In our popular courses, Kent State students learn and practice applied skills in negotiation, mediation, community collaboration, workplace conflict management, environmental conflict resolution, dispute systems design, and nonviolent action.

 As the video interviews with some of our alumni on this website show, these are valuable, transferable skills that are useful in a variety of careers and work settings, as well as in communities, neighborhoods, families, and in relationships.